 Also, you can have custom mouthguards made by Gladiator Guards over the internet (they are pricey, but worth it!).
 Custom mouthguards have a super fit and make it easier to breathe and talk!

 In general, Reidell R3’s are a good, relatively inexpensive entry-level skate.
 Reidell Vixens are also a nice, relatively inexpensive skate.
 Many websites (see links below) offer derby packages of skates and pads.
 You may find other, slightly higher quality skates in different packages.

 You should try on other people’s skates to get the best fit.
 It is very common that new skaters end up buying skates that are too big, which is not good.
 If you are super eager about getting the best fit, there are skate shops that can measure your foot for the best fitting boot – ask someone if this is something you are interested in.
 When it comes to skates, you get what you pay for.
 If you invest in a good skate (think leather interior/exterior, super good fit), it will last you a long time.

 PLATES and TRUCKS

-We practice mainly on Sport Court in our year-round practice space, and occasionally on concrete, so we tend to use a “mid-grade” (93A or 94A) wheel.
+We practice and play mainly on concrete, so we tend to use a “mid-grade” (93A or 94A) wheel.
 Sure-Grip Fugitives are great starter wheel for either surface.

 Recommended for slick surfaces, and a little more sticky than Fugitives are: